Annual Report 2022-2023

 Workplace Mental Health Interventions and Other Solutions

-• – Practice-based Strategies for Designing Organizational Wellness Interventions: Kelly McShane, PhD, CPsych, CE
+• - Practice-based Strategies for Designing Organizational Wellness Interventions; Kelly McShane, PhD, CPsych, CE

-• – Building on Successive Surveys: A Worthwhile Investment: Enzo Garritano, President and CEO, Infrastructure Health & Safety Association (IHSA)
+• - Building on Successive Surveys: A Worthwhile Investment; Enzo Garritano, President and CEO, Infrastructure Health & Safety Association (IHSA)

-• – Supporting the Mental Health of Ontario Agricultural Workers: Eduardo Huesca, Community Program and Outreach Coordinator and Leonor Cedillo, Research Lead, OMAFRA Project, OHCOW
+• - Supporting the Mental Health of Ontario Agricultural Workers; Eduardo Huesca, Community Program and Outreach Coordinator and Leonor Cedillo, Research Lead, OMAFRA Project, OHCOW

 Published Peer-Reviewed Papers: Educators During the Pandemic

-The first paper, The psychosocial work environment among educators during the COVID-19 pandemic, was published in Occupational Medicine in June 2022.
-It’s aim was “To compare various dimensions of the psychosocial work environment and health outcomes between educators engaged in online learning to those engaged in in-person learning in the Canadian province of Ontario.”
-The second paper, Perceived Adequacy of Infection Control Practices and Symptoms of Anxiety Among In-Person Elementary School Educators in Ontario, was published in the Journal of Occupational and Environmental Medicine in November 2022.
-It looked at the adequacy of infection control practices was connected to anxiety among educators in Ontario.
+The psychosocial work environment among educators during the COVID-19 pandemic, was published in Occupational Medicine in June 2022.
+It's aim was "To compare various dimensions of the psychosocial work environment and health outcomes between educators engaged in online learning to those engaged in in-person learning in the Canadian province of Ontario."
+The paper looks at the "growing evidence base on the potential advantages and disadvantages of school closures as they relate to the mental and physical health of students, their families, and the broader community."

 Accessible, Critical Information for Foreign Workers